Supporting knowledge discovery and innovation

 Accessible: This may include making the data open using a standardised protocol.
 However the data does not necessarily have to be open (such as sensitive data).
 Examples of sensitive data include privacy concerns, national security or commercial interests.
 When it’s not able to be open, there should be clarity and transparency around the conditions governing access and reuse.

-Interoperable: This involves using community of practice accepted languages, formats and vocabularies in the data and metadata.
+Interoperable: This involves using community accepted languages, formats and vocabularies in the data and metadata.
 Metadata should reference and describe relationships to other data, metadata and information through using identifiers.

 Reusable: Reusable data should maintain its initial richness.
 For example, it should not be diminished for the purpose of explaining the findings in one particular publication.
 It needs a clear machine readable licence and provenance information on how the data was formed.
 It should also have discipline-specific data and metadata standards to give it rich contextual information that will allow reuse.